 Alternatively, let a local show you around this awesome city whilst introducing you to the best street eats available.

-We highly recommend booking yourself a space on this awesome food tour of Mexico City.
+We highly recommend booking yourself a space on this awesome Historic Centre Food Tour of Mexico City.

 3. San Cristobal